alexhunsley-notes/esolangs/Shatner.md

 ## Implementing Shatner

-For every integer from 0 upwards:
+For every integer N from 0 upwards:
 Convert to base 8.
 Interpret this base 8 number as a string of Brainfuck commands, as follows:

     >   0